Click here to subscribe to the Buckeye Bulletin District Newsletter.

 Click here to download a PDF copy of the 2013-14 SLP Sponsorship Form.

-Click here to register online for the 2014 Mid Year Education Day.
+Click here to download a copy of Dr. John Button's Keynote Address at the 2014 Mid Year Education Day.

 The Ohio Kiwanis Family

 consists of nearly 25,000 men, women, and children serving in Kiwanis, Circle K, Key, Builders, K Kids, and Aktion clubs throughout the State of Ohio.
 What do we have in common?
 We are all dedicated to serving our communities and the world.
 We hope you enjoy this look at our organization and we hope you agree that serving others is the most worthwhile activity any of us could possibly undertake.
 We invite you to take a closer look at us by joining us at a local meeting or service project.
 Simply go to the About Kiwanis section in the menu on the left side of the page to find a club in your area.
 Fill out the Member Interest Form and we will contact you with more information about Kiwanis International.

 Welcome to the Ohio District of Kiwanis International website!
 Kiwanis is a global organization of volunteers dedicated to changing the world one child and one community at a time.
 Kiwanis Clubs are found in 80 countries.
 In Ohio, there are over 240 Kiwanis Clubs with over 8,200 members.
 Our Kiwanis Clubs perform a variety of service projects that benefit people of all ages.
 Kiwanis primarily focuses on the needs of young children and their mothers.